-There are also three core parts of the Diploma, central to the philosophy of the programme:
+As well as the six subject areas, students complete three core parts of the IB Diploma which are central to the philosophy of the programme.
+These are: